yishunlu-222/AnACor_public/README.md

 ```
 You might find `which_face`  and `cal_num` in the `class RayTracingBasic` in **RayTracing.py**  and `cal_coord_2` in the **Core_accelerated.py**

+## Example

+The examples are not ready at the moment, but you can find more information in the documentation https://yishunlu-222.github.io/anacor.github.io/

 ## Reference

 When referencing this code, please cite our related paper: